 - Changing foliage colors can indicate changing seasons and time for migration.

-Because birds are so attuned to colors, adding the right colors to your backyard can be a creative and beautiful way to attract birds, particularly in late fall and winter when less natural color may be available.
+Because birds are so attuned to colors, adding the right colors to your yard can be a creative and beautiful way to attract birds, particularly in late fall and winter when less natural color may be available.

 Best Colors to Attract Birds

 Different birds are attracted to different colors.
 Individual bird species may see the “best” colors as indicating a food source.
 Other birds may be more attracted to the colors of their own plumage as those could indicate a potential mate or another bird that is surviving well.
-Most bright colors, however, can be used to attract birds, with certain bird species being more attracted to particular shades.
+Most bright colors, however, can be used to attract many different birds, with certain bird species being more attracted to particular shades.

 - Red and Pink: Hummingbirds